informalsystems/quint/doc/adr001-transpiler-architecture.md

 ## 3. Tasks

-We define a minimal set of tasks that are required for transpiling a TNT specification into a TLA+ specification.
+We define a minimal set of tasks that are required for transpiling a Quint specification into a TLA+ specification.
 As discussed in [Task List](#TaskList), it should be possible for the contributors to write their own task scheduler, in order to inject their own tasks.